docbrown90/ReBotDocs/docs/casting_spells.rst

 ----

-Exactly the same as :ref:`Cast` except the unit is always the player.
+Exactly the same as :ref:`cast` except the unit is always the player.